GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 - compatibility checks between public selectors
 - clock sequencing
 - deciding which registers must be read
-- deciding whether an operation can use atomic set/reset registers
 - batching selected fields or pins
 - dirty-register tracking
 - writing each dirty register at the correct time